brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**47 Meters**

+Mandy Moore has never scuba-dived, but on a vacation to Mexico, her asshole friend convinces her to scuba in a cage with sharks to forget a man.
+It goes about as poorly as you’d think.
+I loved every claustrophobic minute of this.
+Fuck the ocean, I’m sticking to the rivers and the lakes that I’m used to.

 **Mary and the Witch's Flower**

 A cute anime about a young girl who stumbles into the world of witchcraft.
 Very reminiscent of Howl's Moving Castle, but with a less encompassing world.